 In recent news articles posted on this site, our insight has focused on Amazon Go, Wholefoods, Albert Heijn, Gooz and what the supermarket itself may look like in years to come.

-It’s been a game-changing decade for the industry and has set the foundation in place for an entirely new way to look at the formula for Supermarkets, Hypermarket and Convenience store food retailing.
+It’s been a game-changing decade for the industry and has set the foundation in place for an entirely new way to look at the formula for supermarkets, hypermarkets and convenience store food retailing.

 As much as tech might want to disrupt the way people shop and make everything more efficient.
 There are new entrants coming to the market designing app’s which make a constructive contribution to the way in which we can live our lives.